-Int the above program, let us see the last echo statement having both limit with negative sign.
-Since, the start limit is -4, it will be set by moving string pointer from the end of the string, there by it will start extracting from -4th character r, and end with –2nd character and returns subsctring ra.
-Similarly, all the echo statements returns appropriate substrings, on every substr() function invoke.
+Int the above program, let us see the last echo statement having both limits with a negative sign.
+Since, the start limit is -4, it will be set by moving string pointer from the end of the string, thereby it will start extracting from -4th character r, and end with –2nd character and returns substring a.
+Similarly, all the echo statements return appropriate substrings, on every substr() function invoke.

-This functions is similar as PHP substr(), but it works in secure manner and also has good performance with execution speed.
-The mb_ prefix of mb_subsrt() denotes that this function handles multi byte operations.
+This function is similar as PHP substr(), but it works in a secure manner and also has good performance with execution speed.
+The mb_ prefix of mb_subsrt() denotes that this function handles multi-byte operations.

 As like as substr(), this function counts characters position from 0 to string length.
 But, added to the set of arguments, that is, input_string, start and end limit, mb_substr() accepts an additional argument for character encoding.

-This forth argument of this functions is also optional, like end_limit.
+This fourth argument of this functions is also optional, like end_limit.
 By default, internal character encoding would have been chosen, if nothing is specified for this argument.

 Unlike substr() and mb_substr(), the preg_match function in PHP is used to extract matches found with the given input string with respect to the pattern given in the form of regular expression.
-Using this pattern giving feature, we can make an extensive search among the given input string which will be effective than finding exact match with the given string.
+Using this pattern giving a feature, we can make an extensive search for the given input string which will be effective than finding an exact match with the given string.

-preg_match() function is not only used to extract matches, but also used to check whether match is found or not.
-It returns 1 if the match is found, where as, other two PHP string extract functions mentioned above returns required substrings instead.
+preg_match() function is not only used to extract matches but also used to check whether a match is found or not.
+It returns 1 if the match is found, whereas, other two PHP string extract functions mentioned above returns required substrings instead.